 to the east.
 Although this latter is a very shallow drainage for most of its length, flowing across open desert, it forms a vertical-walled canyon towards the south, up to 300 feet deep, containing a permanent stream, which originates from a spring a few miles north of US 163 .
 Here are found several more ruins, and one of the best group of petroglyphs in the Southwest (the Wolfman Panel).
 Although all this area is generally little known and not much visited, the BLM maintain several trailheads near the most important ruins, and various side tracks lead to other places, yet doubtless there are sites still to be discovered, hidden in the approximately 50 significant canyons along this part of the ridge.
 As all the surroundings are public land, free camping is permitted anywhere in the vicinity, and the region is quite scenic and geologically interesting, so worth exploring even for those not especially interested in the Anasazi.

-Six of the many sites are described below, from south to north; three along the main roads, and three along the track beside Butler Wash.
+Six of the many locations are described below, from south to north; three along the main roads, and three along the track beside Butler Wash.

 Map of Cedar Mesa, Grand Gulch and Comb Ridge